 Firstly, you will automatically join if your employer extends your contract so that it will last for three months or more.
 You will then join from the next pay period following your employer extending your contract.

 Secondly, you will automatically join if your employer must enrol you into the Scheme under the U K government’s automatic enrolment provisions.
-Your employer must do so where you are an eligible jobholder, unless your employer decides to postpone the date you join.
+Your employer must do so if you are an eligible jobholder, unless your employer decides to postpone the date you join.
 An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year.

 If you join the Scheme, you can choose to leave by completing an opt-out form, which you can do once you have started the employment.